mysql/mysql-utilities/doc/man/mysqldbcopy.rst

 the single trigger and :option:`--exclude=trig_` will exclude all objects from all databases whose name begins with trig and has a following character or digit.

+To change the storage engine for all tables on the destination, specify the new engine with the :option:`--new-storage-engine` option.
+If the new engine specified is available on the destination, all tables will be changed to use the engine.

+Similarly, you can specify a different default storage engine with the :option:`--default-storage-engine` option.
+If the engine specified is available on the destination, any table that specifies a storage engine that is not on the destination will use the new default engine.
+Note that this overrides the default storage engine mechanism on the server.

+If the option :option:`--default-storage-engine` or :option:`--new-storage-engine` is supplied and the storage engine specified does not exist, a warning shall be issued and the default storage engine setting on the server shall be used instead.

 You must provide login information such as user, host, password, etc. for a user that has the appropriate rights to access all objects in the operation.